 In the event that the deputy RVP is running for office, the Region Operating Committee shall appoint a Regional Nominations and Elections Committee chair.
-The chair shall be a professional member.
-The name of the Regional Nominations and Elections Committee chair is to be sent to the director of membership and communities immediately following appointment.
-The Regional Nominations and Elections Committee shall be appointed prior to May 1 and shall provide a slate of qualified nominees who are capable of fulfilling the duties of the region and area offices, in accordance with the timeline and materials set by the ASSP Nominations and Elections Committee.
+The name of the Regional Nominations and Elections Committee chair is to be sent to ASSP staff immediately following appointment.
+The Regional Nominations and Elections Committee shall provide a slate of qualified nominees who are capable of fulfilling the duties of the region and area offices, in accordance with the timeline and materials set by the ASSP Nominations and Elections Committee.

-A call for nominations and contact with potential nominees for regional offices shall be conducted.
+A call for nominations and contact with potential nominees for regional offices shall be conducted, The call must be received through the annual ASSP call for nominations.
 Note: Nominations by members in response to the ASSP call for nominations will be forwarded to the Regional Nominations and Elections Committee chair for consideration by that committee.

 D. Candidate Review